GluuFederation/cloud-native-edition/helm/README.md

 ```
 opendj:
-  enabled: true
   # options REDIS/NATIVE_PERSISTENCE
   gluuCacheType: REDIS
   # options true/false : must be enabled if cache type is REDIS
   gluuRedisEnabled: true

 # redis should be enabled only when cacheType is REDIS
+global:
   redis:
     enabled: true

 ```

 ### Other optional services

-Other optional services like `key-rotation`, `cr-rotation`, and `radius` are enabled by setting their corresponding values - more like the previous 2 - to true.
+Other optional services like `key-rotation`, `cr-rotation`, and `radius` are enabled by setting their corresponding values - more like the previous 2 - to true under the global block.

 For example, to enable `cr-rotate` set
 ```
+global:
   cr-rotate:
     enabled: true

 ```